MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     If you want the client to revert to protecting PDF files by using a .ppdf file name extension, use the same [advanced client setting](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption), but specify **False**.

-- Support for [central reporting](../reports-aip.md) for the Azure Information Protection analytics feature announced at Microsoft Ignite.
+- Auditing data support for [central reporting](../reports-aip.md) by using Azure Information Protection analytics, announced at Microsoft Ignite 2018.

 - Excel now also supports [visual marking](../configure-policy-markings.md)s in different colors.